TYPE DESIGN INFORMATION PAGE last updated on Fri Sep 15 20:44:13 EDT 2023

 Montevideo-based designer who created 53 PNAV in 2012, the fattest font ever, together with Nicolas Branca.
 This typeface was chosen for the Type and identity of 53 Premio Nacional de Artes Visuales de Uruguay (Uruguayan national arts awards).
 In 2010, he made the dot matrix typeface Minima.

-Born in Carmelo, Colonia, Uruguay in 1983, and presently based in Geneva, Switzerland, where he studies Visual Communication at the Haute Ecole d'Art et de Design, and now back in Montevideo, Uruguay, this graphic designer created the counterless geometric face Circ (2011), and the triangulated experimental face VIGA (2011).
+Born in Carmelo, Colonia, Uruguay in 1983, then based in Geneva, Switzerland, where he studied Visual Communication at the Haute Ecole d'Art et de Design, and now back in Montevideo, Uruguay, this graphic designer created the counterless geometric typeface Circ (2011), and the triangulated experimental typeface VIGA (2011).
 Fermin has a Bachelors degree in Industrial Design (2009).
 At his foundry, also called Fermin Guerrero, one can buy VIGA and MANIFESTA (2012, a De Stijl typeface).

 Commercial foundry in Montevideo (Uruguay) where one can buy fonts by Vicente Lamónaca, César Puertas, Martín Sommaruga and Fernando Díaz, with at least 25% of the proceeds going to help South American people in need.
 [Google] [More] ⦿